dakrulski/django-pizza-example/README.md

 # Test-Project
-This is a project to show i'm confident with python/django.
+This is a project to show I'm confident with python/django.

 ## The task
 >Imagine a pizza ordering services with following functionality: